pivotal-cf/docs-cloudbees/Jenkins.html.md

 <p class="note"><strong>Note</strong>: The full stop is required, as builds execute within the `sh` shell.</p>

 Currently supported buildpacks are Ruby and NodeJS.
-However, even though the Java buildpack is not pre-installed, it is still possible to build and deliver java applications since all the necessary tools of the Java Buildpack are pre-installed and configured.
+However, even though the Java buildpack is not pre-installed, it is still possible to build and deliver java applications since all the necessary tools of the Java buildpack are pre-installed and configured.

 #### <a name="services"></a>Services
 This functionality will create an instance of your required service and expose the `VCAP_SERVICES` environment variable to your application and tests.